The Wealth Tax Neutrality Framework

 Asset Returns, Portfolio Choice, and Proportional Wealth Taxation

 We analyse the effect of a proportional wealth tax on asset returns, portfolio choice, and asset pricing in a partial equilibrium setting.
 The tax is levied annually on the market value of all holdings at a uniform rate.
-We show that such a tax is economically equivalent to a forced partial liquidation of the investor’s portfolio: each period, a fraction of shares is sold to pay the tax, while the return per share is unaffected.
+We show that such a tax is economically equivalent to the government acquiring a proportional stake in the investor’s portfolio each period — a form of risk sharing in which expected wealth and risk are reduced by the same factor, while the return per share is unaffected.
 This multiplicative separability between the tax factor and the return realisation drives four main results.
-First, the coefficient of variation of wealth is invariant to the tax rate.
+First, the coefficient of variation of wealth is invariant to the tax rate, since the tax reduces expected wealth and risk by the same proportion.
 Second, the optimal portfolio weights — and in particular the tangency portfolio — are independent of the tax rate.
 Third, the wealth tax is orthogonal to portfolio choice: in discrete time it induces a homothetic contraction of the opportunity set in the mean–standard deviation plane that preserves the Sharpe ratio of every portfolio.
 Fourth, both taxed and untaxed investors are willing to pay the same price per share for any asset.
+The results are derived first under geometric Brownian motion and then generalised to any return distribution in the location-scale family.
+A complementary Modigliani–Miller analysis, treating the tax claim as a separate security, confirms pricing neutrality and identifies an inconsistency in the existing literature regarding the discount rate used for after-tax cash flows.
+Imposing the Capital Asset Pricing Model as a special case confirms that after-tax betas equal pre-tax betas and the security market line contracts uniformly; under CRRA preferences, general-equilibrium returns and prices are unchanged.
+The neutrality results depend on two conditions that are commonly violated in practice: universal taxation at market value, and frictionless markets.
+We formalise three channels through which relaxing these conditions breaks neutrality — book-value taxation, liquidity frictions, and dividend extraction — and show that they have opposing effects on asset prices.

 @article{Froeseth2026neutrality,